BigDataGrapes-EU/ontology/model/inra-data-meshing/inra-data-meshing.md

 ## Fragmentation profiles

-We can either represent fragmentation as multiple outputs from a single process or have a spetare process for the actual splitting of product.
+We can either represent fragmentation as multiple outputs from a single process or have a separate process for the actual splitting of product.
 Do we want to speak of the splitting process?

 ```ttl
 <Harvesting> bdg:hasOutput <Berry> .